Diamá: Collaborations

 Claudia then decided to take a break to regenerate, to improve her vocal range and to work on different projects.
 She recorded "Girls gone wild" for DJ Scaloni.
 The track was then signed by Universal Switzerland.
 Then worked with Tatana for her tribute album "A Tribute to Trance", where she recorded the Tribute to Chicane's "Saltwater", originally sung by Máire Brennan.
 Claudia also lend her vocals for a wellness product.
 Later the tune was remixed by Tatana herself and became the hymn of a whole club tour.

 Tanja La Croix, also known as Tanja Wettach, is a famous Swiss Model/DJ-ane.
 Together with her songwriter, Claudia co-wrote four songs for Tanja's first artist album, A trip to Bikini Island: Catwalk, Save me (Radio Edit), Wet & DNA (Don't need anything).
 She is also featuring artist on "Wet" and "DNA".

 Claudia D'Addio becomes Diamá

 Since, more than once, presenters introduced her as Claudio D'Addio, which is the male form of Claudia and since many others mispronounced her name, she and her management decided to use an artist name for her debut album.
 Diamá was chosen because it contains the last three letters of her own name Clau(dia) and the first two letter of (Ma)urizio, an homage to her best friend, who died in a tragic accident in September 2009.

-Future

-Diamá is currently working on a few other projects, but is focusing on her debut album We're not done, which will be released March 15, 2015 exclusively on iTunes.